sandesh6190/CanteenManagementSystem-API/README.md

 -User could recharge and use their balances based on a coupon.

--Admin could manage and setup the food item categories and their units
+-Admin could manage and setup the food item categories and their units.